Understanding your CP565 Notice

 - Read your notice carefully.
 Make sure the name and date of birth we have on record for you is right.

 - You don't have to answer the notice.

 - Use your ITIN in place of a Social Security Number to file a federal tax return or a tax reporting document.

 - Download copies of the following materials (if they were not included with your notice):

 - Call 1-800-TAX-FORM (1-800-829-3676) to order forms and publications.

 - Keep a copy of your notice for your files.

 - Contact us by calling the toll free number on your notice.
-Call 267-941-1000 (not a toll-free number) if you're outside the U.S. You can contact our overseas offices in Beijing, Frankfurt, London, or Paris.
+Call 267-941-1000 (not a toll-free number) if you're outside the U.S. Obtain an ITIN from Abroad

 - Complete and send us a Form 2848, Power of Attorney and Declaration of Representative to authorize someone (such as an accountant) to contact us on your behalf.